 Articles by The Professional Trustee Team

 I've advocated this for a long while and with my budget in place, I'm going to revisit it.
 It's the 3 Banks 3 Bank Account Rule.
-The first account is held at say National Bank.
+The first account is held at say ANZ Bank.
 It receives your salary and pays your bills by automatic payment.
-The second account is held at another Bank.
+The second account is held at another bank.
 Maybe ASB.
 It receives by automatic payment a percentage of your salary.
-This account has no eftpos on it.
+This account has no Eftpos on it.
 It is a pure savings account.
 Never to be touched.
-Most importantly, for obvious reasons, this account shouldn't be held with a Bank that you have any debt facilities operating at.
+Most importantly, for obvious reasons, this account shouldn't be held with a bank that you have any debt facilities operating at.
 The third account is held at yet another bank.
 This account will also receive by automatic payment a percentage of your pay.
-Unlike account 2 however, on this account you will have eftpos loaded because this is where you will do your discretionary spending.
-Again, you should have this account at a Bank where you do not hold any debt.
+Unlike account 2 however, on this account you will have Eftpos loaded because this is where you will do your discretionary spending.
+Again, you should have this account at a bank where you do not hold any debt.

-To increase efficiency, rather than using your eftpos card fin Account 3, try taking a set amount of cash out each and every week.
+To increase efficiency, rather than using your Eftpos card for Account 3, try taking a set amount of cash out each and every week.
 Keep that in your wallet and you will be conscious of your spending when you start to see it dwindling down.